SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 It is important to use this feature if you want to build your own payment menu.
 In this case you should use the `instrument` field to enforce which payment instrument to show.
-If you have an agreement with Swedbank Pay for both Card and Swish/Vipps processing, when the consumer choose to pay with either of these instruments you should add the `instrument` parameter with the specific payment instrument.
-If the consumer later changes their mind and choose the other instrument you can make a call to Swedbank Pay to change the instrument on the active payment.
-This is important because we do not allow the creation of multiple payments with the same `orderReference`.
-So to ensure that you can still use the same `orderReference` you should only make one payment for a purchase and instead change the `instrument` to reflect what the consumer has chosen in your menu.
+If you have an agreement with Swedbank Pay for both Card and Swish/Vipps processing, and the payer chooses either of these instruments, you should add the `instrument` parameter with the specific payment instrument.
+If the payer later changes their mind and chooses the other instrument, you can make a call to Swedbank Pay to change the instrument on the active payment.
+This is important because we do not allow creating multiple payments with the same `orderReference`.
+To ensure that you can still use the same `orderReference`, you should only make one payment for each purchase and change the `instrument` to reflect what the payer has chosen in your menu.

 The Payment Menu is switched to "Instrument Mode" by providing the request field `instrument` as described in the abbreviated example below.